 Requests for IRS Transcripts can be waived if you (and your parent) simply go back into the FAFSA website and allow the IRS to transfer your tax data to the DOE.
 Once the data is transferred, you’ll likely no longer be required to submit IRS Transcripts.
 If for some reason you can’t transfer your data, you can go the IRS website and request transcripts that you can then submit to the school.

-These requests for information are very commonly communicated to you by E-Mail, the school portal, or a combination of both.
+These requests for information are commonly communicated to you by E-Mail, the school portal, or a combination of both.
 It’s your responsibility to monitor these communication tools.
-Some schools still communicate with freshman and Transfer students via the postal service, but even then after the first “paper communication” it’s likely all the rest will be done electronically.
+Some schools still communicate with new freshman and transfer students via the postal service, but even then after the first “paper communication” it’s likely all the rest will be done electronically.

 If you’re not selected for verification by DOE or the school, very little “extra” paperwork will be required.
 It’s very important to clarify that being selected for verification doesn’t mean you’ve done anything wrong.
 Whenever any government agency or school is going to give you grant or scholarship assistance, they’re going to make sure it goes to the right recipient.
 Schools don’t like paperwork—schools are required by law to get what’s necessary to ensure the accuracy of the FAFSA data you submitted.

-Step 2—FAFSA reviewed: Once you’ve completed the preliminary information requested by the financial aid office, your file will be reviewed to correct any errors (if applicable).
+Step 2—FAFSA reviewed by finacial aid staff: Once you’ve completed the preliminary information requested by the financial aid office, your file will be reviewed to correct any errors (if applicable).
 You should not be surprised if after you’ve submitted everything you were initially asked for, that further information might be requested from you.

 There are various reasons why the review can prompt further requests for information.
 One reason might be that the number of family members you reported in your household doesn’t match the number of exemptions on your federal tax data—this usually requires an explanation.
 Another reason might be that you’ll need to explain the value of a business or partnership.
 Yet another could be that there is evidence your family may have untaxed income that hasn’t been reported and that needs to be clarified.
 There are several other reasons why a second communication is needed—the school would like to request it all at once, but sometimes that’s not possible until the initial information is turned in for review.

 As with the document requests mentioned above, you will be informed of your award via electronic means such as E-Mail, school portal, or a combination of both.
-Again, as mentioned above, very often freshman and Transfer students will receive paper award letters—at least for the first time.
-With your award notification you’ll also likely receive other documents such as a “Federal Shopping Sheet” and very likely instructions for what you need to do next as it pertains to your awards.
+Again, as mentioned above, very often new freshman and transfer students will receive paper award letters—at least for the first time.
+With your award notification you’ll also likely receive other documents such as a “Federal Shopping Sheet” and very likely instructions for what you need to do next regarding your awards.

-Step 4—You accept the loans and/or work you’ve been offered: Just when you thought the requests for information were done… As we all know, loans require paperwork.
+Step 4—You accept the loans and/or work you’ve been offered: Just when you thought the requests for information were done… Any loan requires paperwork.
 When a student accepts a Federal Direct loan or a Federal Perkins loan, a request will be generated via the school’s financial aid system for an Entrance Interview and a Master Promissory Note.

 The Entrance Interview is generally an electronic process required of all first-time borrowers, although some schools require the student to do the entrance interview in person.
 If the school uses the Federal Direct Loan entrance interview process the student can complete both the Entrance Interview and Federal Direct Loan Master Promissory Note on the same website.